mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-returned.md

 ## Quick Example

-Alright, so let’s say we’re working on a **naive music library** app—of course, we’re gonna high-five Green Day in there somewhere.
+So let’s say we’re working on a **naive music library** app—of course, we’re gonna high-five Green Day in there somewhere.
 Imagine we mock a function to retrieve albums for an artist, and we just wanna make sure that the function returned **something** when it was called.

 ```javascript
 import { describe, expect, it, vi } from 'vitest';